NikhilDesai96/Car-Price-Analysis/README.md

 * Newer cars have higher resale value
 * Price decreases as car age increases
 * Diesel cars generally have higher resale value compared to petrol cars
+* Cars with lower mileage (km driven) tend to have higher resale value

 ---